dsidavis/DocReadingNotes/README2.md

   + inColumn - getBBox2, getLineEnds, getTextByCols, nodesByLine, identicalInColumn (compares XML nodes, but could do on row of bbox),

   + pageOf - does it make sense for scanned documents - yes, but not for page.
   + hasCoverPage - ultimately XPath expressions.

-  + getNumPages - getNodeSet
+  + [done] getPages - getNodeSet
+      + Generic in Dociface
+	  + Methods in ReadPDF and OCR.

-  + getPages - getNodeSet
+  + [done] getNumPages - getNodeSet
+      + generic and default in Dociface.

 + PDF-XML specific functions probably.
   + getFontInfo, getTextNodeColors, getTextFonts, getDocFont
   + getFontText